Microcline

 Microcline (KAlSi_{3}O_{8}) is an important igneous rock-forming tectosilicate mineral.
 It is a potassium-rich alkali feldspar.
-Microcline typically contains minor amounts of sodium.
 It is common in granite and pegmatites.
-Microcline forms during slow cooling of orthoclase; it is more stable at lower temperatures than orthoclase.
+Microcline forms during slow cooling of orthoclase.
 Sanidine is a polymorph of alkali feldspar stable at yet higher temperature.
-Microcline may be clear, white, pale-yellow, brick-red, or green; it is generally characterized by cross-hatch twinning that forms as a result of the transformation of monoclinic orthoclase into triclinic microcline.
+Microcline has cross-hatch twinning that forms as a result of the transformation of monoclinic orthoclase into triclinic microcline.

 The chemical compound name is potassium aluminium silicate, and it is known as E number reference E555.

 Geology

 Microcline may be chemically the same as monoclinic orthoclase, but because it belongs to the triclinic crystal system, the prism angle is slightly less than right angles; hence the name "microcline" from the Greek "small slope".
-It is a fully ordered triclinic modification of potassium feldspar and is dimorphous with orthoclase.
 Microcline is identical to orthoclase in many physical properties, and can be distinguished by x-ray or optical examination.
 When viewed under a polarizing microscope, microcline exhibits a minute multiple twinning which forms a grating-like structure that is unmistakable.